 3. Zola Spearheaded the Naturalist Literary Movement

 France was the birthplace of many literary movements throughout history.
-The Naturalist movement in particular stems from Zola’s interpretation of a theory created by philosopher Auguste Comte.
-Comte introduced the use of a scientific method that called for a scientist to preform controlled experiments to prove (or debunk!) hypotheses.
-Zola started to apply this method in literature, by preforming “experiments” on the characters in his works.
+The Naturalist movement, in particular, stems from Zola’s interpretation of a theory created by philosopher Auguste Comte.
+Comte introduced the use of a scientific method that called for a scientist to perform controlled experiments to prove (or debunk!) hypotheses.
+Zola started to apply this method in literature, by performing “experiments” on the characters in his works.

 Naturalism took a lot of cues from the studies of Charles Darwin, the biologist that first suggested the theory of Natural Selection.
 Darwin states that only the “fastest and fittest” survive in the animal kingdom.
 Zola wanted to pose the same questions as Darwin, but as applied to social situations.

-Naturalism is considered to be an extreme form of realism, and it’s use in literature wished to study the influence of characters’ environments on their personalities, and the path that their lives would then follow.
-If a character grew up in a rich family, how would this effect their future?
+Naturalism is considered to be an extreme form of realism, and its use in literature wished to study the influence of characters’ environments on their personalities, and the path that their lives would then follow.
+If a character grew up in a rich family, how would this affect their future?
 What would happen if the character grew up in a poor family?

 While the answers to the questions asked by the Naturalists may sound obvious to our modern ears, the movement was revolutionary for its time.